 Adult Ducks (21 weeks+)

 Quality layer feed should have at least 16% protein and added calcium to help form strong eggshells.
 If all your ducks are older and no longer laying, or if you are keeping drakes only, you can use a maintenance diet lower in protein (about 14%) and calcium if you want.
-It won’t hurt drakes & senior hens to eat layer feed, but maintenance feed will help them keep a healthy weight.
+It won’t hurt drakes & senior hens to eat layer feed, but maintenance feed will help them keep a healthy weight without the excess calcium.

 *crushed oyster shells (great source of calcium for laying ducks)